-As somewhat reformed veterans of March 17 excesses ourselves, we thought we'd suggest a few diversions to those seeking craic agus ceol (good times and music) on the big day:
+As somewhat reformed veterans of March 17 excesses ourselves, we thought we'd suggest a few diversions to those seeking craic agus ceol (good times and music) in New York on the big day.

 1. Join the "Sober St Patrick's Day" hooley.
 Billed as the ultimate family-friendly party, the event features trad music, dancing, actors and storytellers.
 There are now five Sober St Patrick's Day events around the United States as well as in Dublin and Belfast.
 We hope that the 135 Collegiate Recovery communities will also develop some special campus activities for St Patrick's Day, extending their range of events like sober tailgates and dance parties to include Irish music and drama.